ibm-cloud-docs/billing-usage/subscriptions.md

 # Managing subscriptions
 {: #subscriptions}

-With an {{site.data.keyword.cloud}} subscription, you get discounted usage for platform and infrastructure services and support by committing to a minimum spending commitment and term.
+With an {{site.data.keyword.cloud}} subscription, you get discounted usage for platform and infrastructure services and support by committing to a minimum spending commitment for a certain period of time.
 You can purchase your first subscription, apply additional platform or support subscription credits, and monitor subscription usage on the Subscriptions page in the console.
 {: shortdesc}

 If you purchase a subscription, your account is converted to a Subscription account type.
 Learn more about other benefits of Subscription accounts in [Account types](/docs/account?topic=account-accounts).